wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 You need to join Apple Affiliate Program.
 You can apply for Affiliate Program on http://www.apple.com/au/itunes/affiliates/

 <strong>Can I place the apps anywhere in my blog?</strong><br>
 Yes.
 By default, AppVitrine will add the apps to the end of your blog posts.
-However, you can use <AppVitrine> shortcode to place the apps anywhere else.
+However, you can use [appvitrine] shortcode to place the apps anywhere else.
 You can find more information on http://cdn.appvitrine.com/help/help_v2.html

 == Screenshots ==
 1. AppVitrine setting page
 2. Sample of AppVitrine on mobile version - Format:slider-f1
-3. Sample of AppVitrine on mobile version - Format:icone-f1
+3. Sample of AppVitrine on mobile version - Format:icon-f1
 4. Sample of AppVitrine on desktop version - Android apps tab selected